self-verifying-whatsit/docker-pyenv/README.md

 ## What is this?

-This repository is part of the Self Validating Blueprint (SVB) project as introduced in [this blogpost](https://self-validating-blueprint.github.io/introduction/).
+This repository is part of the Self Validating Blueprint (SVB) project as introduced in [here](https://self-validating-blueprint.github.io/introduction/).